Weekly World News: Aliens

 Aliens are another subject frequently tackled by WWN.
 Weekly World News blamed these creatures for holes in the ozone.
 A Roswell crash survivor, "Altair Bob," made contact with WWN via telepathic e-mail.
 Several factions of extraterrestrials have been using the moon to dump garbage.
 Martians have been monitoring the Mideast crisis.
 Warrior aliens have been resurrecting the dead, fighting Bigfoot, and training in a mock U.S. town hidden in Antarctica.
 San Franciscans have opened their hearts to immigrants from Mercury.

 One such alien, named P'Lod, who made several appearances in WWN, has been known to fraternize with known women of politics.
 It was reported that he and Hillary Clinton once had a close relationship that ended up in a brawl between him and President Bill Clinton, who went on a jealous rage.
 After P'Lod left Hillary Clinton, he expressed a lot of interest in Condoleezza Rice.
 A June 15, 1993 cover announced Hillary Clinton's adoption of an alien baby.

 In the June 7, 1994, edition, WWN reported that 12 U.S. senators were aliens from other planets.
 In response, several senators or their spokespersons humorously "confirmed" the story.
 One, William S. Cohen of Maine, told the mainstream press, "It is preferable to be a space alien than a space cadet."

-In the August 11, 1998, edition, WWN reported that autograph dealer Steve Koschal offered to pay $1 million for anything signed by an extraterrestrial.
+In the August 11, 1998, edition, WWN reported that autograph dealer Steve Koschal offered to pay $1 million for anything signed by an alien.
 Koschal said he would pay the million dollars to anyone who had a signed letter or signed photograph or anything signed by a visitor from outer space.
 "Hundreds of people claim to have been abducted and taken aboard UFOs and yet there's not a single verifiable signature of an extraterrestrial being anywhere on Earth," said Koschal in an exclusive interview.
 "Someone out there must have asked one of these creatures for an autograph," continued Koschal.
 "If not, someone will in the future.
 When they do, I want to be the first collector to acquire it."

 The subject of space aliens endorsing U.S. presidential candidates in various elections was also a recurring topic.
 During the 2000 U.S. presidential election, then-candidate George W. Bush posed for photographers with a Weekly World News issue opened to the article reading, "Space Alien Backs Bush for President!".